 To view the policies on good standing, academic warning, academic suspension, and academic probation, view Regulation 02.05.01.

 Students are considered to be in Good Standing if they are eligible to continue enrollment.

 When meeting with a student who is on Academic Warning, the online GPA Calculator is a valuable tool for monitoring progress.

 The student can enter “right now” or desired letter grades for each course and see if semester and overall GPA goals are being met.
 (See the Advising Equations document under Academic Standing for guidance on projecting a needed cumulative GPA.)

 The Forecaster is a tool available in MyPack that a student can use to project the effect of changing one or more courses to S/U or dropping one or more courses.
 The Forecaster is found on the Advising Dashboard.

 Academic Suspension & Grade Point Deficit

-Academic Warning and Academic Suspension require calculations of a student’s Grade Point Deficit (GPD).
+Academic Warning and Academic Suspension are based on a student’s Grade Point Deficit (GPD).

 - How to calculate GPD

 - Where to find a student’s GPD on MyPack Portal